Côte de Sézanne: The Little Brother of the Côte des Blancs

 In the Shadow of the Big Brother

 The Côte de Sézanne lies south of the Côte des Blancs and is often called its "little sister."
 The soils are similar (chalk and marl), the climate slightly warmer.
-The result: Chardonnay champagnes that are more fruity and accessible than the austere wines from Cramant or Le Mesnil.
+The result: Chardonnay Champagnes that are more fruity and accessible than the austere wines from Cramant or Le Mesnil.

 Terroir in Detail